pawmint/pawmint.github.io/_posts/2015-03-01-getting-started-with-the-gateway.md

  Here you go!
 Now all you need to do to access your Raspberry Pi is to type “ssh pi” in your terminal!

-### Last Steps!
+### Install the Raspberry Setup!

+The raspberry_setup includes several packages that are required to make marmitek-gw work.
+In order to install them, open the remoteSetup.sh script located in raspberry_setup, and set the right Raspberry IP.
+Then run remoteSetup.sh as root (sudo remoteSetup.sh).

+### Save an image of the setup

-In order to install some other packages, change script remoteSetup.sh by setting Raspberry IP  and run remoteSetup.sh as root It is a last step, but in order to improve and facilitate installation process we should burn the image of complete system with all packages
+It is a last step, but in order to improve and facilitate installation process we should burn the image of complete system with all packages.
 Remove the SD card and reinsert in PC.
 Then verify the size of its partition with df -h, as you did earlier. dd command duplicates partition into bootable image,

 ```